-The following discussion of the operating results, corporate activities and financial condition of Scandium International Mining Corp. (hereinafter referred to as "we", "us", "Scandium International", "SCY", or the "Company") and its subsidiaries provides an analysis of the operating and financial results between December 31, 2016 and March 31, 2017 and a comparison of the material changes in our results of operations and financial condition between the three-month period ended March 31, 2016 and the three-month period ended March 31, 2017.
-This discussion should be read in conjunction with Management's Discussion and Analysis of Financial Condition and Results of Operations included in our Annual Report on Form 10-K for the year ended December 31, 2016.
+The following discussion of the operating results, corporate activities and financial condition of Scandium International Mining Corp. (hereinafter referred to as "we", "us", "SCY", "Scandium", "Scandium International" or the "Company") and its subsidiaries provides an analysis of the operating and financial results for the three and six month periods ended June 30, 2017 and should be read in conjunction with our unaudited interim consolidated financial statements and the notes thereto for the six month period ended June 30, 2017, and with the Company's audited consolidated financial statements and the notes thereto for the year ended December 31, 2016 (the "Annual Statements").